PrincetonUniversity/advanced-command-line/06_awk/README.md

 Note the script is wrapped in single quotes to prevent shell expansions.

 Some observations you should be making:
+ - awk is a scripting language with variables and functions.
  - awk doesn't have declared types.
 In actuality we don't have to initialize variables to use them.
 Uninitialized variables have the string type "" and numeric type 0.